catid/fp61/README.md

     Call Next() to produce a random 64-bit number.

-#### Comparing Fp61 to 8-bit and 16-bit Galois fields:
+#### Comparing Fp61 to GF(2^8) and GF(2^16):

-8-bit Galois field math requires SSSE3 instructions (PSHUFB) for best speed, which may not be available.
+GF(2^8) math requires SSSE3 instructions (PSHUFB) for best speed, which may not be available.
 ARM64 and Intel both support the shuffle instruction.
 It falls back to table lookups, which is relatively very slow.

-16-bit Galois field math gets awkward and 2x slower to implement.
+GF(2^16) math gets awkward and 2x slower to implement.
 Awkward: The input data needs to be in 32 byte chunks for best speed, and interleaved in a special way.
 Slower: Similar to schoolbook multiplication it requires 4 shuffles instead of 2 for the same amount of data because the base operation is limited to a 4-bit->8-bit lookup table (shuffle).

 Fp61 math runs fastest when a 64x64->128 multiply instruction is available, which is unavailable on ARM64.
 It has to use a schoolbook multiplication approach to emulate the wider multiplier, requiring 4 multiplies instead of 1.

-Regarding fitting data into the fields, Galois fields have an advantage because input data is in bytes.
+Regarding fitting data into the fields, GF(2^8) and GF(2^16) have an advantage because input data is in bytes.
 Data needs to be packed into Fp61 values in order to work on it, but the encoding is fairly straight-forward.

-Regarding erasure code applications, a random linear code based on 8-bit Galois fields will fail to recover roughly 0.2% of the time, requiring one extra recovery packet.
-16-bit Galois fields and Fp61 have almost no overhead.
+Regarding erasure code applications, a random linear code based on GF(2^8) will fail to recover roughly 0.2% of the time, requiring one extra recovery packet.
+GF(2^16) and Fp61 have almost no overhead.

 #### Comparing Fp61 to Fp=2^32-5: